felipescb/Mendelevium/README.md

 Mendelevium
 ===========

-Mendelevium is a PHP Log Center that relies on Redis as backend.
+Mendelevium is a PHP Log Center that relies on Redis as a backend.

 There are two main motivations for the creation of Mendelevium :